A Joint FARM/CMB club meeting will be held on February 28th at Hobby Hangar at 7:00pm.

 - Be sure to read the new CMB Members Handbook!
 This document has been updated to include new safety rules: see section #29.
 As always, this document is also available under Membership Info.

 - John Hughes has soloed!
 After working with instructors Terry Terrenoire and Gordon Collyer last year and this spring, John Hughes

 advanced from being cleared for park flyers to successful solo flights on his LT40 electric trainer.
 John worked hard and stuck with

 it even after a brief encounter with one of the famous perimeter pylons.
 Congratulations John!

-Check out Charlie Koustenis' latest project!
+- Check out Charlie Koustenis' latest project!
 Charlie has completed and flown his P47 Razioback.
 Check out the conversion from a bubble canopy model to a Razorback.
 These photos can also be found under Photo Album.

 - Thomas Gallagher has completed training with his CMB instructor (Gordon Collyer) that began in April on a Telemaster trainer.

 He prepared for his solo flight on his new Sensei by completing several unassisted checkflights using a buddy box before being handed